 That said, we don’t all know our arch type off the top of our head.
 But, we do have an idea of whether our run will consist of sprints or long, slower miles.
 We know if we’ll be running on the track or the pavement.
 And that’s a great starting place for newer runners or casual runners to find a pair of running sneakers to suit their needs.

 We are breaking down best running shoes for women based on each of these factors.

-Say you’re looking to run more often or train for your first 10K but you’re not yet sure where those training runs will take you.
+Say you’re looking to run more often or train for your first 10K, but you’re not yet sure where those training runs will take you.
 You think that some days you’ll end up running the streets in your city, the next day you may take it to the track, and on cold days, you’ll probably find yourself on the treadmill.
-If you are the woman who wants to only buy one pair of running shoes and have those shoes support these runs of all varieties, Forever Floatride Energy is the shoe for you.
-Forever Floatride Energy is designed for everyday running, and face it, most of us get bored of clocking the same loop day after day so we crave this variety.
+If you are the woman who wants to only buy one pair of running shoes and have those shoes support runs of all varieties, Floatride Fuel Run is the shoe for you.
+Floatride Fuel Run is designed for everyday running, and let’s face it, most of us get bored of clocking the same loop day after day so we crave this variety.
 Reebok’s Floatride foam technology (which you’ll find in several different Reebok running shoes) cushions feet while staying incredibly lightweight.
-This running shoe, which is the newest offering of those containing the Floatride technology, also has a mesh upper which provides ventilation.
+This running shoe, which is among the newest of those containing the Floatride technology, also has a mesh upper which provides ventilation.
 Translation: your sweaty feet will be able to breathe.

 If you're doing speed work: Sweet Road 2